diegocabello/kaleidoscope/README.md

 ## Project Status

-On 04 Feb 2024, a working version was tested and completed.
-This project is mostly over the hill for coding but there are still a few things to be done, including: centering the captions vertically, finding a text-to-speech API, changing the zoom equasion and applying it to the background, adding asyncronous functionality, and managing python packages.
-This project has expanded beyond the scope of one person working on it and is currently in the planning phase for marketing, financing, and deployement.
+This project is mostly complete and is presentable, but there is a little more code to be done including: adding asyncronous functionality, managing python packages, and making style, characters, and settings more consistent.
+This project is currently in the planning phase for marketing, financing, and deployement.

 Created by Diego Cabello